VirtusLab/scala-cli/website/docs/reference/cli-options.md

 #### `--extra-config`

-Path to extra WIX config content
+Path to extra WIX configuration content

 #### `--is64-bits`

 Aliases: `--64`

-Whether a 64-bit executable is getting packaged
+Whether a 64-bit executable is being packaged

 #### `--installer-version`